Cantilever Beam with 1D Elements

 Figure 3.2.
 Importing Steel-Beams collection into the local machine

-• On the File tab, click on New Model → From Current Collection.
+• On the File tab, click on New Model from Current Collection.
 The collection is ready to use after this step.

 Figure 3.3.
-Opening the Steel-Beams collection
+Create a new working space in the Steel-Beams collection

 4. Implementation